Symmetry of the phonon landscape across the duality boundary of twisted kagomes lattices

-Kagome lattices are a special family of two-dimensional periodic structures whose unit cell consists of two triangular elements (solid or hollow) connected at one vertex.
-The most prominent example is the regular kagome lattice, in which two equilateral triangles are rotated by $180^o$ with respect to each other.
-Over the past two decades, kagome lattices have received growing attention in the literature on periodic structures and metamaterials, with a variety of studies addressing their mechanical properties~\cite{hyun_torquato_2002, Fleck_Lattices_JMPS_2007, Simons-Fleck_Imperfections_JAM_2008, Zhang_Mechanical_Lattices, Arabnejad-Pasini_Homogenization_IJMS_2013} and their wave propagation characteristics~\cite{Phani_2006,Schaeffer-Ruzzene_Magneto-kagome_JAP_2015,Riva_Tunable_kagome_2018,Chen-et-al_QSHE-kagome_PRB_2018}.
-Kagome lattices have also been studied as viable models to approximate the behavior of biological materials such as cartilage~\cite{Cohen_Kagome-cartilage_J-BioPhys_2014}, as well as effective configurations for lattice-based medical implants~\cite{Pasini_Femoral-implant_JMBBM_2013}.
-Twisted kagome structures represent a variation upon the classical kagome paradigm, whereby the triangles are rotated by arbitrary angles, leading to dramatic changes in equivalent mechanical properties and phononic characteristics~\cite{sun2012surface}, including a switch between bulk and shear as the dominant stiffness-providing mechanism.
+Kagome lattices are a special family of two-dimensional periodic structures whose unit cell consists of two triangles (solid or hollow) connected at one vertex.
+The most prominent example is the regular kagome lattice, in which two equilateral triangles are relatively rotated by $180^o$.
+Kagome lattices have received growing attention in the metamaterials literature, with a variety of studies addressing their mechanical properties~\cite{hyun_torquato_2002, Fleck_Lattices_JMPS_2007, Simons-Fleck_Imperfections_JAM_2008, Zhang_Mechanical_Lattices, Arabnejad-Pasini_Homogenization_IJMS_2013} and wave propagation characteristics~\cite{Phani_2006,Schaeffer-Ruzzene_Magneto-kagome_JAP_2015,Riva_Tunable_kagome_2018,Chen-et-al_QSHE-kagome_PRB_2018}.
+They have also been studied as viable mechanical models for biological materials, such as cartilage~\cite{Cohen_Kagome-cartilage_J-BioPhys_2014}, and as effective configurations for medical implants~\cite{Pasini_Femoral-implant_JMBBM_2013}.
+Twisted kagome lattices represent a variation on the regular kagome paradigm, in which the triangles are arbitrarily rotated and the twist introduces dramatic changes in the effective properties ~\cite{sun2012surface}, including a switch between bulk and shear as the dominant stiffness-providing mechanism.